eclipse-kura/kura/_posts/intro/2014-03-01-raspberry-pi-ubuntu-20-quick-start.md

 {% include alerts.html message="This quickstart will install the version of Kura with the administrative web UI and network configuration support but not CAN support.
 For more information on this please visit the [Eclipse Kura download page](https://www.eclipse.org/kura/downloads.php)" %}

-This quickstart has been tested using the Ubuntu 20.04.3 LTS Live Server for arm64 architecture flashed on the sd card through [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
+This quickstart has been tested using the Ubuntu 20.04.3 LTS Live Server for arm64 architecture flashed on the sd card through [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

+{% include alerts.html message="The Raspberry Pi Imager tool allows to define or omit the hostname via the **Set hostname** option.
+If such option is disabled, then `/etc/hosts` will not contain the entry `127.0.1.1 <hostname>` causing instability and problems in Kura and other system packages." %}

 The official images can be also found on the [Project Page](https://ubuntu.com/download/raspberry-pi).
 Further information on the Ubuntu installation for Raspberry Pi can be found [here](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi).